MoeDini95/aws-bootcamp-cruddur-2023/journal/week0.md

 # Recreate a logical diagram for Cruddur
 Recreated the logical diagram for cruddur also using Lucid.
-This diagram is a detailed design of the architecture whcih outlines the tools needed to operate Cruddur.
+This diagram is a detailed design of the architecture which outlines the tools needed to operate Cruddur.
 <img src= ./images/LogicalDiagram.png>